 In this section we present a correction algorithm for global changes in intensity.
 We then introduce a simplified model of a CCD camera.
-This model has been experimentally verified for a range of cameras in Appendix A. Using this model we then introduce the apparent gain factor that needs to be estimated.
+This model has been experimentally verified for a range of cameras in Withagen et al. (2007).

-3.1 Global intensity correction
+3.1 Global Intensity Correction

 The goal of this paper is to correct for global differences in intensity between two images.
 Consider two images i_r and i_t depicting an equal scene at different time instances.
 There is global difference in intensity between the two images.
-We intend to correct for this intensity difference by with a the apparent gain factor. $i{t,\text{corrected}}$ and i_r have equal global intensity.
+We intend to correct for this intensity difference by with a the apparent gain factor. $i{t,corrected}$ and i_r have equal global intensity.
 We will give an equation for a in this paper.

-$$i{t,\text{corrected}} = \frac{i_t}{a} ,$$ (1)
+$$i{t,\text{corrected}} = \frac{i_t}{a},\tag{1}$$

-3.2 Model of CCD cameras
+3.2 Model of CCD Cameras

-Based on a general model of CCD cameras [7], we report in Appendix A the experimental results of the different contributions in the CCD model with added gamma correction.
-An important conclusion from this work, also published in [26], is that it has been shown that: "It is wrong to pick a general model and assume its validity.
+Based on a general model1 of CCD cameras (Healey and Kondepudy 1994), we report in Appendix A a simplified CCD model with added gamma correction.
+This model is based on experimental evaluation described in Withagen et al. (2007, 2005).
+An important conclusion from this work is that it has been shown that: "It is wrong to pick a general model and assume its validity.
 It is important to validate the model for the specific camera used."

-For the cameras used in Appendix A that do adhere to the model, the experimental results allow for simplification of the model.
+For the cameras that adhere to the model, the experimental results allow for simplification of the model.
 For sufficiently large intensity values, both offset and additive noise can be neglected.
-The simplified model of the CCD camera to be used in the remainder of this paper is now given by with g_t the camera gain, i_0 the scene irradiance, h_t a factor related to the camera shutter time, iris size and scene illumination, $N{\rm S}$ multiplicative noise and γ the value of the gamma function.
+The simplified model of the CCD camera to be used in the remainder of this paper is now given by with g_t the camera gain, i_0 the scene irradiance, h_t a factor related to the camera shutter time, iris size and scene illumination, N_S signal dependent noise and γ the value of the gamma function.

-$$i_t = g_t^{\gamma} \left(h_t i_0 + N{\rm S} \right)^{\gamma} \,, \tag{2}$$
+$$i_t = g_t^{\gamma} (h_t i_0 + N{\rm S})^{\gamma}, \qquad (2)$$

-3.3 The apparent gain factor
+3.3 The Naive Gain Factor